rudderlabs/rudder-load/README.md

       Given `page,batch(10,0),batch(30,100)` and hot event types `60,25,15` we'll have 60% probability to get a `page`, 25% probability to get a `batch(10,0)` and 15% probability to get a `batch(30,100)`.
 9. Batches sizes and hot batch sizes (they would work the same as hot event types but for the batch sizes)
+10. Custom event types: custom_purchase,custom_add_to_cart

+   a. the templates for these event types should be inside the `templates` folder

+   b. the event types should start with "custom"

 ## Adding more event types